aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 1. Add new chart data for the chart series.
 1. Write the modified presentation to a PPTX file

-This Java code shows you how to create a line chart:
+This Javascript code shows you how to create a line chart:

 ```javascript
     var pres = new  aspose.slides.Presentation();